-A typical background concentration is 10 g/m3.
+A typical background concentration is 10 g/m.

 For the case with varying in domain you have to prepare a data file containing the concentration (in component unit) before you set up the simulation.

-The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
+When "Pure current" is selected for the model type and Non-equilibrium is selected for the transport description, the file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
 If a dfsu-file is used, a piecewise constant interpolation is used to map the data.
 If a dfs2-file is used, a bilinear interpolation is used to map the data.
 In case the input data file contains a single time step, this field is used.
 In case the file contains several time steps, e.g. from the results of a previous simulation, the actual starting time of the simulation is used to interpolate the field in time.
 Therefore the starting time must be between the start and end time of the file.